+--add-data <SRC;DEST or SRC:DEST> Additional non-binary files or folders to be added to the executable.
+The path separator is platform specific, os.pathsep (which is; on Windows and: on most unix systems) is used.
+This option can be used multiple times.

+--add-binary <SRC;DEST or SRC:DEST> Additional binary files to be added to the executable.
+See the --add-data option for more details.
+This option can be used multiple times.

-- -p DIR, --paths DIR A path to search for imports (like using PYTHONPATH).
-Multiple paths are allowed, separated by ':', or use this option multiple times - --hidden-import MODULENAME, --hiddenimport MODULENAME Name an import not visible in the code of the script(s).
-This option can be used multiple times. - --additional-hooks-dir HOOKSPATH An additional path to search for hooks.
-This option can be used multiple times. - --runtime-hook RUNTIME\HOOKS Path to a custom runtime hook file.
+-p DIR, --paths DIR A path to search for imports (like using PYTHONPATH).
+Multiple paths are allowed, separated by ':', or use this option multiple times

+--hidden-import MODULENAME, --hiddenimport MODULENAME Name an import not visible in the code of the script(s).
+This option can be used multiple times.

+--additional-hooks-dir HOOKSPATH An additional path to search for hooks.
+This option can be used multiple times.

+--runtime-hook RUNTIME_HOOKS Path to a custom runtime hook file.
 A runtime hook is code that is bundled with the executable and is executed before any other code or module to set up special features of the runtime environment.
-This option can be used multiple times. - --exclude-module EXCLUDES Optional module or package (his Python names, not path names) that will be ignored (as though it was not found).
-This option can be used multiple times. - --key KEY The key used to encrypt Python bytecode.
+This option can be used multiple times.

+--exclude-module EXCLUDES Optional module or package (the Python name, not the path name) that will be ignored (as though it was not found).
+This option can be used multiple times.

+--key KEY The key used to encrypt Python bytecode.